As per Nightmare Fuel policy, all spoilers are unmarked!

 - If All for One is right, then One for All steals it's wielder's will to live when it's passed on to a new wielder.
 Quirks within families tend to be similar in some ways, and his own is parasitic.
 Furthermore, Toshinori is the only wielder of One for All who didn't commit Suicide by Cop against All for One after passing on their Quirk.

-- Their society is so unstable with the rampant super crime, discrimination and government corruption that it only takes one rightly placed article to have everything fall apart.
-Even if the Japanese government deserved it, everything has devolved to anarchy and riots.
+- Their society is so unstable with the rampant super crime, discrimination, and government corruption that it only takes one rightly placed article to have everything fall apart.
+Even if the Japanese government deserved it, everything has devolved into anarchy and riots.
 Nothing Is the Same Anymore

 - A minor one comes from Mineta's scheme with Tsuyu to get himself suspended.
 Despite him blatantly groping Tsuyu, none of the teachers except Aizawa and All Might try to stop him.
 The rest either ignore or outright encourage one of their charges sexually assaulting another student.